-Matthew Jihoon Pellegrino is an award-winning composer, Fulbright Scholar, and devoted music educator.
+Matthew Jihoon Pellegrino is an award-winning composer, Fulbright researcher, and devoted music educator.
 He has enjoyed an eclectic musical upbringing; one which combines Western classical, traditional Korean music, and a brief stint in a metal band.
 Uncompromising in his work, Pellegrino seeks to create music that engages equally with casual audiences as well as the most serious of listeners.
 In his music he most enjoys exploring personal themes while incorporating touches of dark humor.

 Most recently, Matthew has been awarded a Fulbright Research Grant for the 2021-22 academic year to study traditional music in South Korea.
 His project will explore the stories of Korean American Adoptees and present the multi-faceted experience of transracial adoption through a dramatic work for the stage.
 His other recent projects have allowed him to explore personal narratives while collaborating with a variety of ensembles.
 His work, Anxiety Cycles, received its premiere at Symphony Center, Chicago IL as part of a co-commission by Sound Mind and the Civic Orchestra of Chicago for their musicians and mental health initiative.
 Dear Mother: A Transracial Adoption Story received a virtual ballet production in collaboration with Boston Korean Adoptees and KAAN: Korean American Adoptive Family Network.
 In 2016, Matthew's Winter Unending, Invincible Summer won the Charles B. Olson award, and has since been performed by the Peabody Wind Ensemble and recorded by the Encore Wind Ensemble.
 His works have been performed by the Civic Orchestra of Chicago, Peabody Wind Ensemble, University of Massachusetts at Amherst Symphonic Band, Fredonia State University Wind Ensemble, Kent State University New Music Ensemble, and MezzoBlasto Clarinet Quartet.